ken0361/Group_Project/Portfolio/System Design.md

 The librarian uses M5stack to scan a book placed in the return box, and after inquiries, gets information about the book.
 The "book_id" of this book is "Q10", "booked" is "null", and "position" is "B-1-C-2", so he put the book back to Zone B Bookshelf 1 Block C Floor 2.
 Next, he scanned another book and found that the "booked" of this book was "A1234".
 So, he pressed the send button to notify user A123 that the book he had booked had returned to the library.

 ### Web
-Web system is designed for students to query and received information from library instantly when they want to borrow and reserve a book.
+The web system is designed for students to query and received information from library instantly when they want to borrow and reserve a book.
 Following are the example of user stories:

-When students wants to look for a certain book they can log in the library management system with their students account.
-After they search for the book with the information they know, book’s status can be shown in the search result.
-If the book is available in the system, they can make a appointment in this system directly and go for the librarian to collect their book.
-If the book is unavailable in the system , they can choose to make a reserve, waiting for the system to notify them to collect the book.
+When students want to look for a certain book, they can log in the library management system with their student account.
+After they search for the book with the information they know, the book’s status can be shown in the search result.
+If the book is available in the system, they can make an appointment in this system directly and go for the librarian to collect their book.
+If the book is unavailable in the system, they can choose to make a reserve, waiting for the system to notify them to collect the book.

 ## The evolution of UI Wireframes

 1. In the following part of the page design, the original design does not include the TORESERVED button.
-Only after the user makes a reservation on the web page, the book status may be changed to reserved, but the user reflects that if a user is already in the library, it is currently inconvenient Using the web page to log in to book, it should also be possible for the administrator to book directly on this page and increase the user id.
+Only after the user makes a reservation on the web page, the book status may be changed to reserved.
+However, the user reflects that if a user is already in the library, it is currently inconvenient Using the web page to log in to book, it should also be possible for the administrator to book directly on this page and increase the user id.

 ![desktop8](images/desktop8.png)